Vyral/sam-levy/_posts/2022-08-02-how-i-helped-ben-and-sydney-buy-a-home.md

 {% include excerpt.html %}

 Have you ever been to the Encanto historic district?
-It’s a lovely place, and today I’m visiting it to get a testimonial from a couple I recently helped purchase a home here.&nbsp;
+It’s a lovely place, and today I’m visiting there to get a testimonial from a couple I recently helped purchase a home.&nbsp;

 Ben, Sydney, and I met back in the first grade, so I was thrilled when they asked me to help them purchase a home.
-According to Sydney, the constant communication was a big plus.
+According to Sydney, our constant communication was a big plus.
 She always felt like she knew what was happening.&nbsp;

 Before they bought the house in Encanto, Ben and Sydney had to sell their old property.
 This was the first time they ever had to sell a home, so I enjoyed showing them what they needed to do to get the most money possible out of their sale.&nbsp;